enriquepablo/nlproject/docs/bnf.rst

     RPAREN : ")"

-The same we have said about verb variables can be said of noun variables, if we substitute "verb" with "noun" throughout the first paragraph of the section XXX.
+The same we have said about verb variables can be said of noun variables.
 The only difference is when we want a variable form in a condition to range over names that have a type given by another (noun) variable.
 In that case, we give the name variable inmediately followed by the noun variable enclosed in parentheses.
 For example, ``Person1(PersonNoun1)``.